Sakib25800/learn-framer-university/docs/ARCHITECTURE.md

 These files are Fly-specific; for deployment to Fly.

+- `fly.api.toml` - Fly config for the API
-- `fly.backend.toml` - Fly config for backend
+- `fly.staging.api.toml` - Fly config for the staging API

 - `fly.frontend.toml` - Fly config for frontend
+- `fly.staging.frontend.toml` - Fly config for frontend

+- `api.Dockerfile` - Dockerfile config for the API
+- `api.staging.Dockerfile` - Dockerfile config for the staging API

-- `Dockerfile.backend` - Dockerfile config for backend
+- `frontend.Dockerfile` - Dockerfile config for frontend
-- `Dockerfile.frontend` - Dockerfile config for frontend
+- `frontend.staging.Dockerfile` - Dockerfile config for staging frontend

 ## Development